Residential Air Conditioning

 WHAT COULD GO WRONG?

-Air conditioners are complicated systems that depend on a number of factors in order to work properly; things such as the amount of 'charge' (Freon), air flow, the amount of 'load' they are designed to carry, etc. If any one of these goes out of kilter, you will encounter problems.
-If additional heat is added to the indoor environment from appliances, changes to the home (added windows, etc), or even more body heat from a large group of people, your air conditioning system might not be able to keep up with the demand.
+Air conditioners are complicated systems that depend on a number of factors in order to work properly.
+Factors include things such as the amount of 'charge' (Freon), air flow, the amount of 'load' they are designed to carry, and more.
+If any one of these goes out of kilter, you will encounter problems.
+If additional heat is added to the indoor environment from appliances, changes to the home (added windows, etc.), or even more body heat from a large group of people, your air conditioning system might not be able to keep up with the demand.

 Another important factor in maintaining the health of your conditioning system, which unfortunately is a pet peeve to many homeowners, is changing the filter.
-The filter removes tiny debris particles, such as dust, hair, and pollen, from the air to keep your air conditioner (and also the air you are breathing inside the home) clean.
-The filter continually becomes filled with more and more of this debris, which means it then begins to restrict the air flow through the unit.
+The filter removes tiny debris particles, such as dust, hair, and pollen from the air to keep your air conditioner and the air you are breathing inside your home clean.
+The filter continually becomes filled with more and more debris, which means it then begins to restrict the air flow through the unit.
 This, in turn, causes the unit to work harder to move the air through itself and your home.

 It is recommended to have your air conditioning and heating systems cleaned and checked professionally at the beginning of each season to keep them in good working order.
 Keeping the coils clean, maintaining the proper charge, and facilitating airflow to the units inside and outside the home will go a long way toward increasing the efficiency of your system.
 Insulation of your home, sealing drafts around windows, drawing the shades on windows facing the sun, turning off lights and unused appliances (including the TV), and using heat-producing appliances at ‘cooler' times of the day are all ways to reduce the demand placed on your cooling system as well as the amount of energy needed to cool your home.